 Emerald’s Manhattan portfolio consists of over 1500 units in developing areas of the city.

-A primary sector of this portfolio is the 712, 570-square-foot, “Dawnay Day” acquisition in East Harlem, closed on at the beginning of 2017.
+A primary sector of this portfolio is the close to 1,200 unit “Dawnay Day” acquisition in East Harlem, closed on in December of 2016.
 This 47-building, high-profile portfolio, one of the largest multifamily acquisitions in recent years, marked a turning point in the expansion of upper Manhattan’s frontiers beyond its pricey boundaries by breaking through the 96th St. “border.”

 The deal is successfully delivering on the company’s strategic vision to replicate the high-class Manhattan amenities, ambience and proximity to “the city” while offering its newly repositioned units to the market at a full 30% discount in comparison to the neighboring “Upper East Side” below-96th Street.
 With prime Manhattan’s sky-rocketing rent averaging approximately $65 per sq. ft., the prospect of moving just 10-15 blocks north offers a tremendous appeal to tenants finding themselves priced out of the city.